hhar056/Beta-Analysis/Report.md

 # A look at the Relationship Between Individual Beta and Trading Volume

+## Summary

+There is a relationship between the average trading volume and Beta, and we would expect the Beta of a stock that trades at double the volume (in dollar terms) to have a Beta of around 0.05 higher.

+The relationship is statistically significant, which is useful for our purposes, although the model isn't reasonable to use for prediction of a security's Beta.

 ## Background

 Beta's are commonly used to value securities and diversify portfolios, and are used as a measurement of the riskiness of an individual security.